hamcrest/JavaHamcrest/README.md

 Building Hamcrest from source requires a minimum of JDK 1.8.

-Clone the repository, and from the top level directory in the repo run the following command:
+Clone the repository, and from the top level directory in the repo workspace run the following command:

 ```shell